 Jonathan previously served at an Iowa community bank as a director and executive officer responsible for the quality, profitability, and growth of the bank’s loan portfolio.
 Jonathan chaired the bank’s credit approval committee and supervised the departments of loan operations, commercial, ag, and personal lending.

 Jonathan studied psychology and mathematics at Central College in Pella, Iowa before earning a master’s degree in math education from Drake University.
 He was a high school math teacher for five years before beginning a career in lending and business finance.
-Jonathan is a lifelong resident of rural Iowa and is a member of Lutheran Church of Hope's Forest City Local Site.
+Jonathan is a lifelong resident of rural Iowa.
 He resides in Forest City, Iowa with his wife Allison and his children Sam, Kate and Tess.

 RDP Finance & Compliance Officer